AckerlyXu/heima/includes/storage-about-vhds-and-disks-windows-and-linux.md

 ## Types of disks

 There are two performance tiers for storage that you can choose from when creating your disks -- Standard Storage and Premium Storage.
 Also, there are two types of disks -- unmanaged and managed -- and they can reside in either performance tier.
-Notice that, Managed Disk is not supported yet in Azure China.

 ### Standard storage